kmein/aang/README.md

 ## Trivia
 * About 12.054% of the English dictionary can be written entirely as successive chemical element symbols.
   This was checked against `/usr/share/dict/words` (99171 words) of which 11954 came out as positive.
+* For the German dictionary `/usr/share/dict/ngerman` (339099), the percentage
+  amounts to around 8.333%, that is 28257 words.
 * The name Aang comes from the television series 'Avatar - The Last Airbender' in which Aang is also called 'Lord of the Elements' or 'Der Herr der Elemente' in German (pun intended).
 * Other possible name choices were: Sherlock (based on 'elementary'), DearWatson (same, however there would be some confusion